 Caladium plant poisoningAlocasia plant poisoning; Angel wings plant poisoning; Colocasia plant poisoning; Heart of Jesus plant poisoning; Texas Wonder plant poisoning

-This article describes poisoning caused by eating parts of the Caladium plant and other plants belonging to the Araceae family.
+This article describes poisoning caused by eating parts of the Caladium plant and other plants in the Araceae family.

 - Calcium oxalate crystals